 Gas is a normal part of infant development.
 “All babies are gassy at some point,” says paediatrician Catherine Pound, who practises at the Children’s Hospital of Eastern Ontario in Ottawa.
 Young babies eat almost constantly, and their digestive systems are still immature, so a fair bit of flatulence and burping is expected as they become more proficient at digesting breastmilk or formula.
 But when it’s keeping your baby (and you) up at night, or causing fussiness, you might want to try to solve this common problem quickly.

-How to burp a baby Solianik’s doctor recommended baby probiotic drops each morning to help with Theodore’s tummy trouble, which has been attributed to gas.
+Solianik’s doctor recommended baby probiotic drops each morning to help with Theodore’s tummy trouble, which has been attributed to gas.
 She also occasionally gives him Ovol (an over-the-counter remedy containing simethicone, which breaks down gas bubbles in the stomach and intestines).

 “There’s very little evidence that those things help, but there’s also no evidence that they hurt,” says Pound.
 “If parents feel they are making a difference, that’s great.”